Generic Name: temozolomide (TEM oh ZOE loe mide)

 Before taking this medicine

-You should not take temozolomide if you are allergic to temozolomide or to another cancer medication called dacarbazine (DTIC).
+You should not use temozolomide if you are allergic to it, or to dacarbazine.

 liver disease; or